tnichols217/notes/APBiology/6/Notes/Activities/3 - The Effects of Mutations.md

 9. Red Blood Cell malformation
 10. Missense, because no start/stop codons were modified
-11. Because it gives them an advantage at surviving
+11. Because it gives them an advantage at surviving malaria, increasing the probability of survival and reproduction (since malaria is more common there)
+12. We know what it is and how to take care of it